An Open Letter To LinuxQuestions

 And what can I do, if I feel that this is unjustified?

 Can I appeal?
 I can, but it is up to that moderators' indulgence to even read it.

-I say: "Then why did you start the whole thing at all?" - apparently the answer would be: "Because I am trying to make LQ a better place, and you aren't" - can you see what slippery slope we're on now?
-Who is a good person, and who isn't?
+I say: "Then why did they start the whole thing at all?" - paraphrased, the moderators answer would be: "Because I am trying to make LQ a better place, and you aren't" - can you see what slippery slope we're on now?
+What is really good for LQ?
+Who therefore is a good person, and who isn't?